 Our mindset determines our attitude.
 It’s the perceptual lens through which we see everything in our lives.
 As adults, we’re free to shape our minds in ways that serve our growth and purpose.
 A growth mindset is rooted in curiosity and positive anticipation.
 A fixed mindset, on the other hand, is based on fear and a sense of lack.
-With awareness and practice, you can transform your mindset into one that supports your growth and progress.
+By knowing the differences between a fixed vs growth mindset, you can transform your mindset into one that supports your growth and progress.
 (Estimated reading time 7 minutes)

 “Dreams don’t work unless you do.”— John C. Maxwell